BristolCompositesInstitute/abaci/config-reference.md

 ### `tags` (*[string]*, optional)

 An optional list of non-unique tags to reference groups of jobs in the *job-spec* at the command line.

+### `abq-flags` (*string* or *[string]*, optional)

+String or list of strings specifying additional flags to pass to Abaqus when launching a job.

+- This option overrides the top-level default for this job only
+- Use the top-level `abq-flags` option to set the default for all jobs

 ### `include` (*[string]*, optional)